You are here

 Research systems analysis is key to understanding the poor performance of social science research in developing countries.
 Reliable and consistent knowledge on research systems will allow research and development actors to answer questions which are currently difficult to tackle in absence of the relevant performance metrics.
 How does local research fit in the development agenda and is this role played effectively and sustainably?
 What are the individual, organizational and institutional factors that impact the social and political process of doing research?
 What are the comparative strengths and weaknesses of Southern research systems and how to build on them?

-To answer these questions, GDN launched a pilot phase for the program to assess different methodologies for studying the research environment and identify barriers and challenges to doing research in developing countries.
+To answer these questions, GDN launched a pilot phase for the program from 2014-2016 to assess different methodologies for studying the research environment and identify barriers and challenges to doing research in developing countries.
 Nine studies were produced employing distinct research methods, all yielding very interesting results and lessons learned regarding the advantages and limitations of the various approaches, particularly with regard to data.

 In several of the participating countries, the pilot case studies were the first analytical exercises aiming to discuss in detail the issues and challenges linked to the research environment.
 They identified the aspects that matter most when looking at social science research systems.
 GDN produced a synthesis of the pilot phase and engaged in a large consultation to scale up the program and build the Doing Research Assessment Framework, an analytical framework for assessing and benchmarking the performance of social science research systems in developing countries.